DataFire/Integrations/integrations/generated/shipstation/README.md

 ### webhooks.subscribe.post
 Subscribes to a specific type of webhook.
 If a ``store_id`` is passed in, the webhooks will only be triggered for that specific ``store_id``.
 The ``event`` type that is passed in will determine what type of webhooks will be sent.

+Webhooks can be viewed & edited via the ShipStation Application under Integrations in the [**Account Settings**](https://ss.shipstation.com/#/settings/integrations).

 NOTE: Webhooks will be sent to the URL specified in the ``target_url``.
 The HTTP request will be sent via POST and will contain a [**webhook JSON object**](https://www.shipstation.com/developer-api/#/reference/model-webhook) in the body.